Movement : Quartz Grand Seiko Cal. 9F86

 Points of Mention

-This watch is sold with its original Grand Seiko Box, swing tag & Paperwork.
+This watch is sold with its original Grand Seiko box and paperwork.
 The watch comes paired with its original stainless steel Grand Seiko signed bracelet with its Grand Seiko signed clasp, all spare links included.
-The watch is from March 2023 and is sold in worn condition but overall very fair condition as you can see from the photographs.
-The watch comes with its Manufacturer's Warranty.
+The watch is from January 2020 and is sold in worn condition, but overall fair condition as you can see, a full case & bracelet refurb can be provided at an additional cost.
+The watch comes with our 12-Months Warranty.

-Here we have a 2023 Grand Seiko Sports GMT Quartz Black SBGN003, as part of their Sports Collection it has an impressively sculptured 39mm stainless steel case with exquisitely polished and brushed surfaces that curve over your wrist toward the drilled lugs, and a lug-to-lug of 45.5mm and a case thickness of 11.5mm gives the watch an impressive wrist presence.
-On the right side at 3 o’clock is a signed screw-down crown protected by crown guards, and a 24-hour satin-brushed steel fixed bezel with deeply engraved numerals filled in black holds a dual-domed sapphire crystal AR coated on the inside above a black dial.
-Applied Zaratsu polished facet-edged batons and trapezoid indexes mark the hours that play with the light as you rotate your wrist, at 3 o’clock a framed date window, an outer 24-hour chapter ring in black for the night hours and silver for the daytime hours.
-Elegant dauphine hands are Zaratsu polished with razor edges filled with LumiBrite, a bright orange arrow GMT hand indicates the 24-hour position, and at 12 o’clock we have the Grand Seiko motif and at 6 o’clock an orange “GMT”.
-On the reverse is a screw-down case back with the serial number engraved into it and a deeply embossed medallion in the centre, inside a Quartz Grand Seiko Cal.
-9F86, this is a top-tiered Quartz movement, Seiko grows their own quartz crystals, and using a higher torque allows them to use these heavier GS hands, keeping their brand aesthetic intact.
-The watch comes fitted on its 20mm stainless steel bracelet expertly brushed and polished with a push-button released signed clasp and also comes with a Grand Seiko presentation box, swing tag and papers.
+Here we have a 2020 Grand Seiko Quartz GMT 50th Anniversary SBGN009, part of the Heritage range, this limited edition of 2019 pieces commemorates 50 years since the introduction of the world's first quartz watches, the Seiko Quartz Astron in 1969, changing the watch industry forever.
+The impressively sculptured 40mm stainless steel case's exquisitely polished and brushed surfaces curve over your wrist toward the drilled lugs, and a lug-to-lug of 46.5mm and a case thickness of 12mm give the watch an impressive wrist presence.
+On the right side is a signed crown sitting slightly recessed, and a smooth bezel holds a dual-domed sapphire crystal above a stunning semi-transparent deep blue dial that has a repeating Seiko quartz symbol pattern.
+An outer gold-toned minute track surrounds gold-toned 24-hour numerals and applied steel chamfered-edged batons and trapezoid indexes mark the hours that play with the light as you rotate your wrist, at 3 o’clock a framed date window.
+Elegant dauphine hands are Zaratsu polished with razor edges, complemented by a tapered gold second hand, a golden arrow hand indicates the 24-hour position, and at 12 o’clock we have the gold Grand Seiko motif and at 6 o’clock a gold “GMT”.
+On the reverse is a screw-down case back with a limited number engraved into it and a deeply embossed medallion in the centre, inside a Quartz Grand Seiko Cal.
+9F86 is a top-tiered Quartz movement.
+Seiko grows their own quartz crystals, and using a higher torque allows them to use these heavier GS hands, keeping their brand aesthetic intact.
+The watch comes fitted on its 20mm stainless steel bracelet expertly brushed and polished with a push-button hidden signed clasp and also comes with the Grand Seiko presentation box and papers.